7 Tips to Bounce Back from Financial Mistakes

 Start Preparing for Emergencies—After the initial crisis passes, it’s time to start planning for the future.
 Open and work toward fully funding an emergency savings account, set up as many bills as possible on auto-pay (so you can avoid late payments and fees), and regularly review and modify your budget as needed.

-It never feels good to make a mistake with money, but it doesn’t have to be the start of a downward spiral.
+It never feels good to make financial mistakes, but it doesn’t have to be the start of a downward spiral.
 Acknowledge the mistake, work on fixing the damage, and start planning for how you’ll handle things differently in the future.